marczahn/pragmatic-dependency-injection-in-go/README.md

     NewDependency().DoSthElse()
 }
 ~~~
-Fine so far but what about testing DoSth?
+So far so good.
+But what about testing DoSth?
 First: You need to know about the internal
 structure of DoSth (evil implicit dependencies).
 Second: You need to mock NewDependency.
 This could happen like this (We do not care about the packages now):
 ~~~Go